pelias-deprecated/vagrant/README.md

 Tweaking things
 ---------------
-* the `pelias_settings.rb` file serves as an example of ways you can define/override values in the provisioning process
+* the `pelias_settings.example.rb` file shows some ways you can define/override values in the provisioning process
 * you can copy this file to a location of your choice and reference it via an environment variable: `PELIAS_VAGRANTFILE`
   * if the environment variable is set, vagrant will attempt to load the contents of the file it references
   * if the environment variable is not set, vagrant will load the default pelias_settings.rb provided in the repository
+  * NOTE: due to a bug (see below) you must leave the `elasticsearch[version]` key in the file!
-* as an example, let's suppose you want to load osm data for a location in Germany:
+* let's suppose you want to load osm data for a location in Germany:
-  * from the repo root: `cp pelias_settings.rb ~/.pelias_settings.rb`
+  * from the repo root: `cp pelias_settings.example.rb ~/.pelias_settings.rb`
   * in your profile, `export PELIAS_VAGRANTFILE=${HOME}/.pelias_settings.rb`
     * this file is now your means of manipulating the vagrant chef run going forward